MvcControlsToolkit/mvcct-enhancer/README.md

 provided fallback.

 All well written fallback modules shoud automatically set the type in the pre-processing stage(The mvcct.enhancer.basic.input module do it!).
+## Time zone processing (starting from version 1.0.2)
+If a `datetime-local` input has the attribute `data-is-utc="true"`, then its value is assumed to be an UTC date/time.
+This value is converted into the local time zone during the input processing stage.
+Moreover, it is assumed that the element after the `datetime-local` input is an input type "hidden" where to store the date/time time-zone offset (that in general depends on the specific date/time value).
+Accordingly, each time the input field is modified by the user, this associated input field is automatically updated with the time zone offset of the newly inseted value.
 ## Reading and setting input values
 Since input formats for native support and fallback might differ, support checks must be done when reading/setting input fields.
 In order to simplify input field access, when it is loaded,